vonfalk/storm-javavis/doc/index.md

 Contact
 --------

-If you have any questions or requests regarding Storm, please contact me at [storm@fprg.se](storm@fprg.se).
+If you have any questions or requests regarding Storm, please contact me at [info@storm-lang.org](info@storm-lang.org).